 End Market Performance:

-The best way to understand the change in our industrial production business is to examine the results in our fastener product line (just under 40% of our business) which is heavily influenced by changes in our business with heavy equipment manufacturers.
-From a company perspective, sales growth rates of fasteners, when compared to the same period in the prior year, were as follows (note: this information includes all end markets):
+The best way to understand the change in our industrial production business is to examine the results in our fastener product line (35% to 40% of our business) which is heavily influenced by changes in our business with heavy equipment manufacturers.
+From a company perspective, daily sales growth rates of fasteners, when compared to the same period in the prior year, were as follows (note: this information includes all end markets):

 Our non-residential construction customers have historically represented 20% to 25% of our business.
 The daily sales growth rates to these customers, when compared to the same period in the prior year, were as follows:

 Our non-residential construction business is heavily influenced by the industrial economy, particularly the energy sector.
-The volatility and weakness of energy prices has weakened this business, particularly in the last three quarters.
+The volatility and weakness of energy prices has weakened this business, particularly beginning in the second quarter of 2015 and throughout 2016.

 CASH FLOW IMPACT ITEMS